Euthanasia

 Advocates of the unconditional prohibition of active euthanasia above all point out that the "permission to kill" – more precisely, the permission to kill innocent people in situations not involving self-defence – is linked to a "weakening of the prohibition to kill".
 This could provoke misinterpretations and misuse, thereby destroying any trustful relationships between humans.
 This is the case even if the permit is only conditional.
 Besides, they assume that such a "weakening of the prohibition to kill" could lead to an increase in the readiness to kill.
 This, again, could entail a more widespread application of active euthanasia, possibly extending it to more groups of people than originally intended.
 Even if the permission to kill originally only refers to dying persons who, at the time in question, are capable of judgement and expression and who request their killing of their own free will, it could eventually still extend.
 Seriously ill but not yet dying patients as well as elderly or disabled people without an exhibition of their will could be affected by a further development of this permission.
 Thinkable is even an extension to (involuntary) euthanasia against the wishes of those concerned, out of "pity" or for "economic reasons".
 Advocates of the unconditional prohibition consider it impossible to eliminate these risks of “slippery slope”, neither by means of fully comprehensive regulations governing exceptions nor by exempting active euthanasia conditionally from being a punishable offence while maintaining its unconditional illegality.
 This latter approach is pursued by proponents of partially allowing active euthanasia.

-Furthermore there is an argument concerning the question whether or not more people would choose active euthanasia, if it were made legal.
+Furthermore, there is an argument concerning the question whether more people would choose active euthanasia, if it were made legal.
 It is expected, that there would be a higher death rate due to the medically assisted, pain free bringing about of death.
 It is feared, that, given these circumstances, people would prematurely choose to die, not regarding alternatives, like for example palliative care.
-There is an interesting survey concerning this topic that was published in “Lancet”, which does not support the mentioned concerns.
-Scientists of the Universities Rotterdam and Amsterdam analyzed death rates by reference to the register of deaths of the Netherlands in the years 1990, 1995, 2001, 2005 and 2010.
+Evidence that would confirm such expectations cannot be clearly provided at present.
+For a study, that was published in “Lancet”, scientists of the Universities Rotterdam and Amsterdam analyzed death rates by reference to the register of deaths of the Netherlands in the years 1990, 1995, 2001, 2005 and 2010.
 What the scientists found was that, in the midterm, there was no significant increase of cases of active euthanasia after it was legalized in the Netherlands in the year 2002.
 The percentage of people who died by active euthanasia in the year 2010, which is 3% (475 in 6861 death cases) was higher than the percentage in the year 2005, which is 1,7% (294 in 9965 death cases), but it is comparable to the years 1995 and 2001.
+In contrast, a study published in the "Ärzteblatt" in 2022, which looked at developments in Belgium, recorded an increase in the practice of active euthanasia since its legalization.
+In 2003, 235 cases, 0.2% of all deaths, were registered, whereas in 2021 there were 2,699 cases, 2.4% of all deaths.

 The danger of a latent destruction of solidarity